Em776102/Text-based-adventure-game-WIP/README.md

-URL is the link to the project on online gdb, always contains latest unless i switch to coding on here or say otherwise.
+URL is the link to the project on online gdb, always contains latest version unless i switch to coding on github or say otherwise.
-My code is in code file split into their respective modules.
+My code is in the 'Code' file split into their respective modules.
-Title is placeholder.
+Title is a placeholder.
 THIS IS A WIP.
 Help, feedback, recommendations, bugs, etc, are highly requested and appreciated.

 Thx for reading, will update.
+-Em776102